TomHarrop/atol-bpa-datamapper/README.md

 2. **map-metadata**: Map the filtered data to AToL format

-3. **transform-data**: Extract unique samples and track package relationships
+3. **transform-data**: Extract unique samples and organisms and track package relationships